top of page

 The ESB 240L

-The rise of ESB began in the late '60s, with some loudspeaker models of craft style, but with excellent build quality and sound.
+The rise of ESB began in the late '60s, with loudspeaker models of craft and style, but with excellent build and sound quality.
 Quickly they established themselves in a market overwhelmingly dominated by American brands such as Acoustic Research and JBL.
 The first hurdle was to sell a product in an Italian market that was so in love with foreign brands.
-The first loudspeaker built by Vincenzo Biasella (at the time the company ESB did not yet exist) was the 240L.
-This impressive speaker, with nine drivers and a woofer 45 cm in diameter, was designed with an architect who was commissioned to his house.
-The resulting product played so well that others who heard it ordered their own sets.
-These speakers were superb with the Jazz, exceeding the sound of emblazoned American brands, but they played well with classical music also.
-Vincenzo Biasella saw he would perhaps have to build a lot of speakers and wrote ESB on the back at the connection terminals.
+The first home loudspeaker built by ESB founder Vincenzo Biasella (at the time, ESB did not yet exist) was the 240L.
+This impressive speaker, with nine drivers including a 45 cm diameter woofer, was co-designed with an architect who had designed Biasella’s house.
+The resulting speaker sounded so beautiful that others who heard it ordered their own sets.
+These speakers were superb with Jazz, exceeding the sound quality of famous American brands, but they also sounded excellent with classical music.
+Vincenzo Biasella realized he would have to build a lot of speakers.
+He wrote “ESB” on the back of his speakers at the connection terminals.
 Thus was born the ESB brand.

 ESB 240L